Standard Definitions of Roofing Terms

 coping – a covering on top of a wall exposed to the weather, usually sloped to carry off water

-counterflashing – formed metal or elastomeric sheeting secured on or into a wall, curb, pipe, roof-top unit, or other surface, to cover and protect the upper edge of a base flashing and its associated fasteners
+counterflashing – formed metal or elastomeric sheeting secured on or into a wall, curb, pipe, roof-top unit, or other surfaces, to cover and protect the upper edge of a base flashing and its associated fasteners

 coverage – the surface area to be continuously covered by a specific quantity of a particular material

-creep – the time dependent part of a strain resulting from stress
+creep – the time-dependent part of a strain resulting from stress

-cricket – a relatively small, elevated area of a roof constructed to divert water from a horizontal intersection of the roof with a chimney, wall, expansion joint or other projection
+cricket – a relatively small, elevated area of a roof constructed to divert water from a horizontal intersection of the roof with a chimney, wall, expansion joint, or other projection

 crushed stone – tile product resulting from the artificial crushing of rocks, boulders, or large cobblestones, substantially all faces of which have resulted from the crushing operation